 On remote teams, this won’t happen naturally.
 Since remote workers are async by default, they’re responsible for reaching out to each other if they need to talk.
 It’s unlikely they’ll have an unexpected / surprising conversation with a colleague during the work day.

-Since remote teams are always hungry for ways to feel more connected to their colleagues, they’re more incentivized to be thoughtful in solving this problem.
-At DOBT, we used recurring 1:1’s between people of unrelated disciplines to encourage cross-pollination.
-Other remote teams adopt a culture of internal transparency: for example, Wordpress uses P2s to help people understand and get inspired by other teams’ work without needing to set up a meeting.
+Since remote teams are always hungry for ways to feel more connected to their colleagues, they’re more incentivized to thoughtfully solve this problem.
+At DOBT, we used recurring 1:1’s between people in different disciplines to encourage cross-pollination.
+Other remote teams might adopt a culture of internal transparency.
+For example, Wordpress uses P2s to help people understand and get inspired by other teams’ work without setting up a meeting.

 At one past job, this kind of thing took up 30% of my week: relaying crucial information between engineering, design and product in a deeply siloed company.
 It was super stressful, but also kind of exhilarating.
 I felt like this vital conduit that was keeping the company together through sheer force of will.

 When I started working remotely, I was a little unsettled to realize these strategies no longer worked.
-When I noticed people having trouble coordinating or misinterpreting a shared strategy, it wasn’t practical to resolve it myself.
-Since my colleagues were spread out across time zones, I couldn’t bring people together or relay information in a reasonable amount of time.
+When colleagues had trouble coordinating or misinterpreted a shared strategy, it wasn’t practical to resolve it myself.
+Since they were spread out across time zones, I couldn’t bring them together or relay information in a reasonable amount of time.

-After a while, though, I realized that I most appreciated my old habits for how they made me feel essential in my job, rather than their actual value to the team.
+After a while, I realized that I most appreciated my old habits for how they made me feel essential in my job, rather than their actual value to the team.
 On top of that, I think they helped distract me from systemic cultural dysfunction.
-At this company, the CEO discouraged designers and engineers from talking to each other, because he wanted the designers’ creative ambitions unsullied by technical constraints.
-I was too scared to confront the CEO and advocate for a change, so I chose to ferry information between the two groups instead.
+For example, the CEO of this company discouraged designers and engineers from talking to each other.
+He wanted the designers’ creative ambitions liberated from technical constraints.
+I was too scared to confront the CEO and advocate for a change, so I chose to ferry information between everyone instead.

-I think this is representative of any case where two groups fall out of sync over and over again.
-Either you can mend each rift as it arises, or you can identify the root problem and try to fix it.
+I think this is similar wherever two groups keep falling out of sync.
+Instead of mending each rift as it arises, it’s better to try and identify and fix the root problem.
 Their managers might be in conflict with each other.
 They might be misinterpreting directions from a shared manager.
-One group might be preoccupied by avoiding the wrath of an asshole in their midst.
-Maybe they even have fundamental disagreements on the company vision or strategy.
+One group might be preoccupied with avoiding the wrath of an asshole in their midst.
+Maybe the groups have fundamental disagreements on the company vision or strategy.

-In any case, it’s easier to identify and tackle root problems on a remote team than spend your days chasing down symptoms… if only because you don’t really have another choice.
+On a remote team, it’s easier to identify and tackle root problems than spend your days chasing down symptoms… if only because you don’t really have another choice.

 I once had a boss who arranged the office so that, from his desk, he could have a clear line of sight to every employee’s monitor.
 That way, he didn’t have to pay for content filtering software, and could visually confirm that we were focused and hard at work.